 A couple of weeks before departing for Bolivia, I received my phone bill, and was surprised to discover that my long distance phone service had been switched from MCI to AT&T, then to Excel (a company I'd never heard of before) without my consent.
 I investigated the matter with the help of Excel personnel and discovered that the switch had been made by an unethical salesman, the name of whom they provided.
 (Initials are RS.)

 I later submitted a carrier restriction form to my local phone company.
 Due to this experience, I believe that unauthorized switching of a long distance carrier should expose a phone company to civil liability, and that the salesperson involved should be exposed to both civil liability and criminal prosecution.
-As it was, I thought the troublesome salesman was deserving of being tied to the sub reflector of a large dish antenna and zapped with a few hundred kW of microwave power.
+As it was, I thought the troublesome salesman was deserving of being strapped to the sub reflector of a large dish antenna and zapped with a few hundred kW of microwave power.

 Only four days before I was to leave for Bolivia, CSE, my insurance provider, (with which I'd had an inland/marine policy on my telescope and cameras for two years and never had a single loss) said it would not cover my equipment during the trip to Bolivia unless I jumped through a lot of last minute paperwork hoops for them before I left.
 (My agent had known I was going on a trip because I had added a few new items to the policy a few weeks and months and earlier.)
 This took a lot of time and caused problems in regard to getting ready for the trip.
 I later switched insurance providers.